Judge’s Ruling on Scope Under Rule 26 Brings a Mixed Bag of Motions Granted and Denied: eDiscovery Case Law

 So, what do you think?
-Might the defendant have had a better result if it had provided at least an estimate of the burden?
+Did the judge interpret the idea of scope under Rule 26 correctly?
 Please share any comments you might have or if you’d like to know more about a particular topic.

 Case opinion link courtesy of eDiscovery Assistant.